Skip to content

 • A Flood Insurance Study (FIS) Report.
 A FIS is a book that contains information regarding flooding in a community and is developed in conjunction with the FIRM.
 The FIS, also known as a flood elevation study, frequently contains a narrative of the flood history of a community and discusses the engineering methods used to develop the FIRM.
 The study also contains flood profiles for studied flooding sources and can be used to determine Base Flood Elevations for some areas.

-• All of the above datasets will be in the in the North American Vertical Datum of 1988.
+• All of the above datasets are in the in the North American Vertical Datum of 1988.

 Non-Regulatory Products